 Though spray foam insulation kits do a good job of sealing your DIY camper van, you really want your van to breathe, and so this can be overkill and trap moisture in a tiny space.

-Lesson Three: Choose non-toxic, moisture-resistant insulation!
+Lesson Three: Choose moisture-resistant non-toxic camper van insulation

 There’s not a lot of indoor air in your van, so it’s important for your air quality to be as healthy as possible.
 Sorry to be a buzzkill, but most conventional building insulation materials have toxic or potentially-toxic chemicals.
 Choosing non-toxic camper van insulation was important to us, so we were able to rule out the following types of insulation right away: fiberglass (toxic when inhaled/installed), cellulose (formaldehyde binders & flame retardants), rock wool (formaldehyde binders), foam board (toxic styrene), 3M Thinsulate (contains potentially toxic polypropylene), and spray foam (contains potentially toxic polyurethane and is also both difficult to install & non-removable).
 For a complete guide to non-toxic sustainable van products, check out this post!

-NOTE: We started going down the rabbit hole researching all the potentially toxic chemicals in insulation and other commonly used construction materials.
+We started going down the rabbit hole researching all the potentially toxic chemicals in insulation and other commonly used construction materials.
 Ultimately, we decided to exclude this information from this post, but if y’all are interested in the dirty details about various construction products (and the reason we’re building sustainably), please comment below and we’ll write a post about it.

 We narrowed our search down to three non-toxic insulation options: recycled denim, hemp, and wool.
 Denim is not moisture resistant (when it gets wet, it stays wet), which can cause mold.
 Hemp seemed like a good option, but it typically comes in concrete blocks which would be difficult to install in all the tiny cracks and crevices in the van, so we decided on….SHEEP WOOL!